Faezragore/shorte_the_link/README.md

 Creating a shortened link:
  Address: https://api-ssl.bitly.com/v4/bitlinks method POST send request.
  Request body: long_url (required)- the long link you want to shorten.
- For authorization using OAuth 2, you need to add to the HTTP request header Authorization: Bearer Wastaken.
+ For authorization using OAuth 2, you need to add to the HTTP request header **Authorization: Bearer Wastaken**.

  Example: creating_a_shortened_link function in main.py
  At the entrance we submit a token and a link.